tdulcet/Send-Msg-CLI/README.md

 2. Download the script ([sendmsg.sh](sendmsg.sh)).
 Run: `wget https://raw.github.com/tdulcet/Send-Msg-CLI/master/sendmsg.sh`.
 3. At a minimum, you need to provide one To e-mail address.
 If the computer is on a residential network or if it does not have an SMTP server setup then you will also need to provide an external SMTP server.
 For security, any passwords/passphrases should be set in the script, instead of on the command line.
 4. Execute the script once to make sure there are no errors.
 For example, run: `chmod u+x sendmsg.sh` and `./sendmsg.sh -s "Test" -m "This is a test!" -t "Example <example@example.com>" -d`.
 5. If you want the script to be available for all users, install it.
-Run: `sudo mv sendmsg.sh /usr/local/bin/sendmsg` and `sudo chmod +x /usr/local/bin/sendmsg`.
+Run: `sudo cp sendmsg.sh /usr/local/bin/sendmsg` and `sudo chmod +x /usr/local/bin/sendmsg`.

 ### Examples